DaveMDS/python-efl/README.md

 ... and many more that cannot fit in this short list.
 If have some code and want it in this list just let us know.

+## A short history of Python-EFL

+Python-EFL was begun in 2007 by work of Gustavo Sverzut Barbieri and others while working for Nokia on the software project Canola Media Player.
+The language bindings were initially developed for the individual components of EFL, until merged together in 2013.

+He was later joined by Ulisses Furquim Freire da Silva, who together formed the company ProFUSION embedded systems where the developement continued and a new software project called Editje was created, which uses the Python bindings for most of its functionality.

+Python-EFL gained many more developers, also at this time an independent application project called EpyMC was created by Davide Andreoli.

+In the beginning of the year 2011 the developement was practically halted.
+In 2012 Davide Andreoli picked up the developement and Kai Huuhko (@kuuko) joined him shortly after.
+Work at this time was focused on finishing the Python bindings for Elementary, the toolkit library.

+In 2013 the individual components were merged together and a new documentation system was implemented, enabling easier access for the end-user developers.

+Currently (as in 2022) the bindings are still actively maintained and improved by Davide Andreoli, in his effort to bring to python a powerfull and attractive UI toolkit.